UHM-Cyber-Defense/UHMCyberDefense/README.md

 - Even when the vision and the process seem simple in your mind, they can prove to be very difficult.
 - Actually applying the cryptography I have learned in other classes was fun.
 - I am curious to see if the security we implemented was enought to stop a seasoned hacker.
 - Testing even the simplest aspects of a game can be time consuming and tedious.
 - Learning as we went was the most enjoyable and most difficult part of this project.

+### Joshua Ducey

+- Game development is hard.
+- Version control with Unity and Github is a pain.
+- The SDLC methodology is pretty tedious but I can see how it leads to secure, high-quality software.

 ## Repository